 Have you ever consider art as therapy?
 It works

-For instance, I once came across an artwork centered on how we often see things from our own perspective, never thinking of the other people’s feelings.
+For instance, I once came across an artwork centered on how we often see things from our own perspective, never thinking of other people’s feelings.

-It struck a chord in my heart as I thought of how that applies to almost everyone and how I as an individual have been a victim of this behavior, that work of art made me consciously start to improve on that area of myself, and I gradually began to put others first in whatever I do.
+I thought of how that applies to almost everyone and how I as an individual have been a victim of this behavior, that work of art made me consciously start to improve on that area of myself, and I gradually began to put others first in whatever I do.

 Art is a window into the areas you’re unable to see normally.
 This is why art is important